Enhancing Palliative Care Services to Benefit Both You and Your Patient

 - Fee codes are invalid if the patient dies from an illness they were not hospitalized for.

 To optimize your billing, you will need to know what the MSP billing codes are and when to bill them.
-Here are the five most common codes used for billing palliative care services:
+Here are the five most common codes used for billing these services:

 |Code||Description||Amount to bill|